When it comes to saving money and achieving financial success, many people find themselves held back by money blocks.

 We are all guilty of it at one point or another, myself included, but this mindset needs to shift before you can even think about any of the other blocks we are going to discuss today.

-One of my favourite methods is flipping the narrative.
+One of my favourite methods to remove money blocks and limiting beliefs is flipping the narrative.
 Everytime I catch myself saying something negative, I turn it into something more positive.
 For example

 - I failed at sticking to my budget this month/ Next month I will do even better with my budget

 - I’m always wasting money with impulse buys/ Starting today I will be more conscientious of how I spend my money

 - I am unable to save any money at all/ This month I am going to start small and save $10 each week.

 By spinning your negative thoughts in a more positive, or ambitious light you begin to raise the expectations you have set for yourself.
 These in turn help keep you motivated to continue towards your goals!

 Related posts: Personal Finance For Women: 9 Habits for Future Wealth

 2. ‘I Don’t Earn Enough To Need To Learn About My Finances’

 A common misconception among people on lower salaries, or hourly paid jobs, is that because your income is so low there is no point in learning how to manage your finances effectively.